syncrosim/pysyncrosim/docs/quickstart.rst

    # Load Session using path to SyncroSim Installation
    >>> mySession = ps.Session(location = "path/to/install_folder")

-You can check to see which version of SyncroSim your Python script is connected to by running the `version()` method.
+You can check to see which version of SyncroSim your Python script is connected to by running the :meth:`~pysyncrosim.session.Session.version()` method.

 .. code-block:: pycon